Teaching Technique: Assess

 Program: Teaching Technique: Assess

-Remediate and Retest is a practice module that goes in depth for participants to learn what happens when the technique is delivered with fidelity.
-They learn what happens when remediating and retesting is not delivered with fidelity.
-They also learn how to overcome the barriers to deliver remediating and retesting with fidelity.
+Practice Administer Independent Work a practice module that goes in depth for participants to learn what happens when the technique is delivered with fidelity.
+They learn what happens when administering independent work is not delivered with fidelity.
+The barriers and how to overcome the barriers to administer independent work with fidelity.

-- Understand components of effective teaching resources (such as the Teacher’s Guide) that align with core programs.
-Communicate correct use of program components, such as Teacher Presentation Book, Teacher’s Guide, student workbooks, student books, etc. (TS1.4) (3.1.04).
+Understand components of effective teaching resources (such as the Teacher Guide) that align with core programs.
+Demonstrate direct and explicit instruction concepts in developing independent work that aligns to the program being taught.
+Communicate correct use of program components, such as Teacher Presentation Book, Teacher Guide, Student Workbooks, student books, etc. (TS1.4) (3.1.04).